pmokonyama/SqlGroupProject/README.md

 ## **Contributors**
 - [Mamoholane Mogotlane]
 - [Palesa Mokonyama]
-- [Khensani& Drew - They will be presenting the project]
+- [Khensani & Drew - They will be presenting the project]